Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Design of

-We first try to map sensor and context embeddings into a shared latent space, so that we can capture alignment between context shifts and sensor pattern variation.
-Specifically, we propose to conduct bidirectional cross-modal reconstruction that minimizes the error of predicting one modality from the other (Figure~\ref{fig:cloud}):
+We first map sensor and context embeddings into a shared latent space to capture the relationship between context shifts and sensor pattern variation.
+In implementation, we combine bidirectional cross-modal reconstruction with within-modal self-reconstruction, so that the latent variables preserve modality fidelity while still enforcing cross-modal alignment.
+Let $\hat{x}_{x \to x}$ and $\hat{c}_{c \to c}$ denote self-reconstructed sensor and context features, and let $\hat{x}_{c \to x}$ and $\hat{c}_{x \to c}$ denote cross-reconstructed features predicted from the opposite modality.
+We optimize: